UPPMAX/HPC-python/docs/packages.rst

         conda create --name python36-env python=3.6 numpy=1.13.1 matplotlib=2.2.2

-4. Activate the Conda environment by:
+4. Activate the conda environment by:

     .. prompt:: bash $

 	conda activate python36-env

-    - You will see that your prompt is changing to start with (python-36-env) to show that you are within an environment.
+    - You will see that your prompt is changing to start with ``(python-36-env)`` to show that you are within an environment.

 5. Now do your work!